awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

    + **NodeInstanceType**: Choose an instance type for your worker nodes\.
 **Important**
 Some instance types might not be available in all regions\.
    + **NodeImageIdSSMParam**: Pre\-populated based on the version that you launched your worker nodes with in step 2\.
 This value is the Amazon EC2 Systems Manager Parameter Store parameter to use for your worker node AMI ID\.
-For example, the `/aws/service/eks/optimized-ami/1.14/amazon-linux-2/recommended/image_id` parameter is for the latest recommended Kubernetes version 1\.14 Amazon EKS\-optimized AMI\.
+For example, the `aws/service/ami-windows-latest/Windows_Server-2019-English-Core-EKS-1.14_Optimized/image_id` parameter is for the latest recommended Kubernetes version 1\.14 Amazon EKS\-optimized Windows AMI\.
+If you want to use the full version of Windows, then replace *Core* with `Full`\.
 **Note**
 The Amazon EKS worker node AMI is based on Amazon Linux 2\.
 You can track security or privacy events for Amazon Linux 2 at the [Amazon Linux Security Center](https://alas.aws.amazon.com/alas2.html) or subscribe to the associated [RSS feed](https://alas.aws.amazon.com/AL2/alas.rss)\.
 Security and privacy events include an overview of the issue, what packages are affected, and how to update your instances to correct the issue\.
    + **NodeImageId**: \(Optional\) If you are using your own custom AMI \(instead of the Amazon EKS\-optimized AMI\), enter a worker node AMI ID for your Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your worker nodes, in GiB\.
    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your worker nodes with after they launch\.
 If you don't already have an Amazon EC2 keypair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Note**
 If you do not provide a keypair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the worker node bootstrap script, such as extra kubelet arguments\.
 For more information, view the bootstrap script usage information at [https://github\.com/awslabs/amazon\-eks\-ami/blob/master/files/bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)
-   + **VpcId**: Enter the ID for the VPC that you created in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
+   + **VpcId**: Select the ID for the VPC that you created in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
+   + **NodeSecurityGroup**: Select the security group that was created for your Linux worker node group in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
+If your Linux worker nodes have more than one security group attached to them, choose one, but then you must manually attach the other security groups to your Windows node group instances after the stack has finished creating\.
    + **Subnets**: Choose the subnets that you created in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
 If you created your VPC using the steps described at [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your worker nodes to launch into\.

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.

 1. When your stack has finished creating, select it in the console and choose **Outputs**\.

 1. Record the **NodeInstanceRole** for the node group that was created\.
-You need this when you configure your Amazon EKS worker nodes\.
+You need this when you configure your Amazon EKS Windows worker nodes\.

 **To enable worker nodes to join your cluster**